elastisys/compliantkubernetes-kubespray/docs/citycloud-proxy-protocol-workaround.md

-# Perserving source IP on CityCloud (proxy protocol)
+# Preserving source IP on CityCloud (proxy protocol)

 > NOTE: This workaround is not needed after [this PR](https://github.com/kubernetes-sigs/kubespray/pull/8629) is part of the release (probably at v1.23.0).